 - Veggies are done, set aside.

 - While the veggies roast, prepare the croutons.

-- On another standard-sized baking sheet, add the croutons, olive oil, salt, rosemary, and pepper.
+- On another standard-sized baking sheet, add the croutons, olive oil, salt, garlic powder, rosemary, and pepper.

 - Toss it all together with your hands, then spread the croutons out evenly on the baking sheet so they’re not touching each other.